NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Ends 3 frames later
   - 7 frames less super freeze
   - Hitboxes adjusted to be on front elbow and front knee
+- RB made untechable frame 22 to the end
+- RA(A) is ring combo
 - GRKnJ
   - Travels one frame slower
   - Appears further back